 After community input, it was expanded to 21,504 square feet in 2008.
 Enhancements include enlarging the Alice D. Donahue Community Room to include a state-of-the-art sound system, projector and screen, Teen Zone for young adults, larger conference and study rooms, and a second floor dedicated to children.
 In 2011, the Children’s Library in the Treetops was created.
 It includes a tree house play area designed to promote love for reading and Reading Sets You Free wetlands mural by local artist Brenda Leigh.
 In 2017 it was dedicated in loving memory of Anna May Timmons, one of the original benefactors.
 When the idea lab opened in 2012, it was the first digital literacy lab in Martin County, a dynamic space designed to inspire collaboration and creativity using media creation tools and software.

-From the very beginning, The Peter & Julie Cummings Library had a major cultural impact on the community, and many people supported its programs, including Elisabeth Lahti who donated a grand piano and sponsors the ongoing Elisabeth “Betty” Lahti Memorial Concert Series.
+From the very beginning, The Peter & Julie Cummings Library had a major cultural impact on the community, and many people supported its programs, including Elisabeth Lahti who donated a grand piano used for various concert events.

 Hours